deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16184/index.md

 ![](charts/charts_6_0.png)

-> 🔼 The Style-Substance Evaluation Matrix visualizes the performance of the sfairXC/FsfairX-LLaMA3-RM-v0.1 reward model in distinguishing between chosen and rejected responses across different styles (concise, detailed, markdown) in the Chat domain.
+> 🔼 The Style-Substance Evaluation Matrix shows the accuracy of the sfairXC/FsfairX-LLaMA3-RM-v0.1 reward model in distinguishing between chosen and rejected responses with different styles (concise, detailed, detailed with markdown) in the chat domain.
 > <details>
 > <summary>read the caption</summary>
 > Figure 2: Style-Substance Eval Matrix of sfairXC/FsfairX-LLaMA3-RM-v0.1 in Chat Domain